 Stalactites that shine like jewels

 If you look closely, you can see that the surface of the stalactites sparkles like this.
 This is apparently crystallized calcium.
-This sparkle is said to be even more beautiful in the winter.
+This sparkle is said to be even more beautiful in winter.

 Conclusion

-"Maki-do Cave" is a limestone cavern with many attractions, including the location for the filming of "The Village of the Eight Graves," a place associated with Akiko Yosano, a sacred place for lovers, and a photogenic spot.
-In addition, you can enjoy a special view that can only be seen at this time of year at the soon-to-be-started "The Forest Festival of the Arts Okayama."
-Please enjoy art in a comfortable natural space.
+Maki-do Cave is a limestone cavern full of attractions, including being the filming location for "The Village of Eight Graves," a place associated with Yosano Akiko, a sacred place for lovers, and a photogenic spot.
+Furthermore, you can enjoy a special view that can only be seen at this time of year during the soon-to-be-started "The Forest Festival of the Arts Okayama."
+Be sure to enjoy art in a comfortable natural space.

 The contents on this page may partially contain automatic translation.